Far-Right Activist Charles Johnson Has Sued Twitter Over His Suspension

 “Twitter can choose to terminate anyone’s account at any time without repercussion,” Goldman told BuzzFeed News.
 “It has a categorical right to block whoever they choose.”

-As a publisher, Twitter is protected by the first amendment.
+As a publisher, Twitter is protected by the First Amendment.
 And as an internet service provider, Twitter is protected by Section 230 of the Communications Decency Act — often referred to as the most influential law in the development of the modern internet — which has historically immunized provider’s decisions to terminate accounts.

 The protections of Section 230 depend on the “good faith” of the provider, and Johnson’s suit argues that the emails reported by BuzzFeed demonstrate the lack thereof.
 And yet Johnson’s own reputation for bad faith may undercut that argument.